This section provides an overview for the various rehab guides on the site:

 - Iliotibial Band (IT Band)

-Even more “experts” claim that static stretching before a workout is a bad idea.
-I call complete nonsense.
-When you are lifting weights, what are you actually doing?
+But when you are lifting weights, what are you actually doing?
 You are contracting the muscle group and then stretching it.
 That’s it.
-There isn’t anything complex about the actual phenomenon of a muscle being worked.
-However, as you can see, stretching is half of the battle.
-Therefore, how can all of these people (who actually know very little and have a crummy body) say that static stretching is “bad” or “dangerous?”
-Clearly they are lost.
+There isn’t anything complex about the actual phenomenon of a muscle being worked out.

-- Dynamic Stretching.
-This is the other side of the coin in a discussion about stretching in particular.
+- Dynamic Stretching: This is the other side of the coin in a discussion about stretching in particular.
 Dynamic stretching is key to perform right before you begin lifting.
-For example, on lower-body focused days I will complete my dynamic stretching and warm-up right before I step under the bar for the first time.
+On lower-body focused days I will complete my dynamic stretching and warm-up right before I step under the bar for the first time.
 I then continue to perform my dynamic warm-up as I complete my initial sets with lighter weight.
 I have found this combination to be extremely powerful.